 “If you shut up, I’ll get this last sentence done.”
 Two seconds later I hit send.
 “I can’t believe we’re doing this.”

 “Marlene, over in HR said it was a total blast,” Janine says.

 “Oh, well now that’s a ringing endorsement.
 Marlene has no life, anything would be a blast for her.”
 I shut my computer down and reach under my desk hauling out my gym bag.”

-“Don’t be cruel,” Janine says, reprimanding me with her eyes.
+“Don’t be cruel.”
+Janine grabs my arm, ushering me out of my office.
 “Did you remember to bring your swimming costume?”

 “Yes, I have my bathing suit,” I say, emphasizing the words in an effort to remind Janine that as cute as her British accent is the only time Americans wear a costume is on Halloween.
 “But just so we’re clear,” I continue, “the idea of a spin class under water strikes me as a little unsanitary.”

 “Unsanitary?
 How so?”
 Janine asks.

 ” I just think public pools in general lack the necessary amount of chlorine to kill the kind of germs they’re up against.
 I mean just think about it, a bunch of people in the water, pedaling hard, on heavy machinery, and sweating their brains out.
-It’s a little gross if you ask me,” I say, turning off my office lights and heading toward the elevator.
+It’s a little gross if you ask me.”

 Janine tugs me toward the elevators.
 “We’re going to have fun.
-Trust me,” Janine says.
+Trust me.”